January 14, 2005

 (from the eclipse site...)

-Eclipse is a kind of universal tool platform - an open extensible IDE for anything and nothing
+is a kind of universal tool platform - an open extensible IDE for

-The PDE project provides a number of views and editors that make is easier to build plug-ins
+project provides a number of views and editors that make is easier to

-for Eclipse.
-Using the PDE, you can create your plug-in manifest file (plugin.xml), specify your plug-in runtime
+build plug-ins for Eclipse.
+Using the PDE, you can create your plug-in manifest file (plugin.xml), specify your

-and other required plug-ins, define extension points, including their specific markup, associate XML Schema files
+plug-in runtime and other required plug-ins, define extension points, including their specific markup, associate XML

-with the extension point markup so extensions can be validated, create extensions on other plug-in extension points,
+Schema files with the extension point markup so extensions can be validated, create extensions on other plug-in

 Links: